 I often take a similar perspective when people feel their jobs aren’t meaningful enough because they aren’t doing enough good in the world.
-Obviously, some jobs are neutral or net negative for society: if you’re a McKinsey consultant, a hedge fund analyst, or a corporate attorney, I strongly encourage you to quit your job and go do something else.
+Obviously, some jobs are neutral or net negative for society: if you’re a McKinsey consultant or hedge fund analyst, I strongly encourage you to quit your job and go do something else.
 But I never hear this from McKinsey consultants—I hear it from young employees at startups or small nonprofits that are doing good, just perhaps not the optimal amount.

 If there’s specific other work you’d like to be doing that you feel would be more impactful, then yes: by all means, go for it.
 But if you just feel an aimless, vague desire to do more good, I’d posit that the feeling likely has more to do with you than it has to do with your job.
 I’ve known too many people who’ve moved to jobs that seemed on the surface to “do more good,” only to find that they had just as many doubts about their new job as they did their old one.
 It’s easy to think you should quit your startup job and go work for a nonprofit, until you arrive there and start to doubt the entire model of donor-funded philanthropy.
 Before thinking about changing jobs, I’d recommend starting small: you almost certainly haven’t maxed out the amount of good you can do outside of work.
 (If you’re looking for suggestions, donating 10% of your income is a good place to start.)